The European Maritime Spatial Planning Platform -

 The second study prepared by the EU MSP Platform for the European Commission, MSP for Blue Growth, focused on three tasks:

 - Developing a methodology for a sea basin vision

-- Developing a methodology to investigate current and future potential spatial demands of key maritime sectors
+- An investigation of current and future potential spatial demands of key maritime sectors

 - Developing a manual on indicators for MSP